microsoft/STL/docs/pull_request_template.md

 - [ ] These changes introduce no known ABI breaks (adding members, renaming members, adding virtual functions, changing whether a type is an aggregate or trivially copyable, etc.).
-- [ ] These changes were written from scratch using only this repository and the C++ Working Draft as a reference (and any other cited standards).
+- [ ] These changes were written from scratch using only this repository, the C++ Working Draft (including any cited standards), other WG21 papers, and LWG issues as reference material.
 If they were derived from a project that's already listed in NOTICE.txt, that's fine, but please mention it.
   If they were derived from any other project (including Boost and libc++, which are not yet listed in NOTICE.txt), you *must* mention it here, so we can determine whether the license is compatible and what else needs to be done.